SeanKilleen/seankilleen.github.io/_posts/2025-01-12-farewell-specflow-gáspár-nagy-saves-the-day-with-reqnroll.md

 ## Enter Gáspár Nagy and Reqnroll

-Gáspár was one of the prior creators of SpecFlow.
+[Gáspár Nagy](https://gasparnagy.com/) was one of the prior creators of SpecFlow.
 He saw the stagnation in the repository and the writing on the wall a year in advance.
 Rather than writing it off or waiting, he got to work on behalf of the community.
-He created [Reqnroll](https://reqnroll.net/)
+He created [Reqnroll](https://reqnroll.net/) to fill the gap, and it does so very well.

 It is _amazing_ how easy it was for me to switch my current org's codebase from SpecFlow to Reqnroll -- a lot of care was taken for users to achieve that.
 The whole thing took me around 20 minutes.

-## With Great OSS comes Great Responsibility
+## With Great OSS Comes Great Responsibility

 I didn't notice what was happening with SpecFlow because I was in "consumer mode" with it.
 I'd become complacent and took the tool for granted.
 I had stopped checking in on the GitHub repo.
 I wasn't following the creators online as closely as I should have.
 So I didn't see what was happening and couldn't contribute.
 This was less than ideal from both and community perspective and even a supply chain perspective for my organization.